The Queens Museum, September 13 - October 26, 1986

-Television’s impact on Contemporary Art was just the right subject for my first project as a curator at the Queens Museum, a primarily contemporary arts venue located in Flushing Meadows Park, where television first debuted as part of the 1939-1940 New York World's Fair.
-For fair-goers, television was an exciting part of "The World of Tomorrow" which they thought was right at hand.
-But World War II delayed its actual advent and it wasn’t until the 1950s that TV fully entered American life.
+Television’s Impact on Contemporary Art was just the right subject for my first project as a curator at the Queens Museum, a contemporary arts venue located in historic Flushing Meadows Park, where television first debuted as part of the 1939-1940 New York World's Fair.
+For fair-goers, television was an exciting part of "The World of Tomorrow" but it wasn’t until the 1950s that TV fully entered American life.
 It was my generation, the baby boomers born in the 1940s and 50s, that first grew up with television.
-For us it was a powerful force, the ever-present intermediate through which we learned about the world, a prism that colored all aspects of our awareness.
+For us it was a powerful force, the ever-present intermediate through which we learned about the world.

 I witnessed the impact of television on the art world first-hand as an active participant in the conceptual art movement in the 1970s and in the East Village art scene of the 1980s.
 Artists began to use the technology of television when lightweight video cameras were introduced in the late 1960s, and by the 1970s "video art" displayed on TV monitors was a regular feature in galleries and museums.
 In the 1980s the impact of television could be seen in every creative media including painting, sculpture, photography, and performance.
 Artists used TV subject matter; they found inspiration in the light, color and pixelation of the TV screen; and some even worked directly with television consoles both as a form of decoration and commentary.
 The time was ripe for a show about the phenomenon.
 My immediate inspiration was the Television Show that my friend Tom Wolf curated at Bard College.